Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Theory methods

 \subsection{Transition towards classical limit}

 As discussed above, with Eq.
 (22), one can obtain the local most-probable routes in 2D tunneling, the amplitudes of which are scaled with Eq.
 (23).
 Another question one can concern is when the local most-probable routes will approach the classical limit.
-To answer this question, we consider a pair drift momenta $(p^q_x,p^q_z)$ associated with the local most-probable route and corresponding to the saddle-point time $t'_s=t'_{sr}+it'_{si}$.
-Classically, at the corresponding ionization time $t'_{sr}$, the electron has the drift momenta $(p^c_x=-A_x(t'_{sr}),p^c_z=-A_z(t'_{sr}))$.
-The approach of quantum predictions towards the classical limit implies
+To answer this question, we consider a pair of drift momenta $(p^q_x,p^q_z)$ associated with the local most-probable route and corresponding to the saddle-point time $t'_s=t'_{sr}+it'_{si}$.
+For the case of OTC of Eq.
+(2), according to Eq.
+(25), they can be written as